abumq/residue/docs/DEMO.md

 # Demo Server
 Residue server is hosted on http://residue-demo.muflihun.com to demonstrate how it all works.

-This machine has two servers running, one is open and non-restrictive and other is closed server.
+This machine has two servers running.

 ## Non-Restrictive Server
 This server can be connected via port 8777.

-This means, it can:
+This is open and non-restrictive server which means, it can:

  * Accept plain connections
  * Accept plain log requests